-- Be sure to disconnect the power supply before working on the unit. - All electrical wiring must be done according to local and national regulations. - Electrical wiring must be done by a qualified technician.
-Improper connections may cause electrical malfunction, injury and fire. - An independent circuit and single outlet must be used for this unit.
+- Disconnect the power supply before working on the unit. - All wiring must be performed according to local and national regulations. - Wiring must be done by a qualified technician.
+Improper connections may cause electrical malfunction, injury, or fire. - An i ndependent circuit and single outlet must be used for this unit.
 DO NOT plug another appliance or charger into the same outlet.
-If the electrical circuit capacity is not enough or there is a defect in the electrical work, it can lead to shock, fire, unit and property damage. - Connect the power cable to the terminals and fasten it with a clamp.
+If the cannot handle the load or there is a defect in the wiring, it can lead to shock, fire, and unit and property damage. - Connect the power cable to the terminals and fasten it with a clamp.
 An insecure connection may cause fire. - Make sure that all wiring is done correctly and the control board cover is properly installed.
-Failure to do so can cause overheating at the connection points, fire, and electrical shock. - Ensure that main supply connection is made through a switch that disconnects all poles, with contact gap of a least 3mm (0.118"). - DO NOT modify the length of the power cord or use an extension cord.
+Failure to do so can cause overheating at the connection points, fire, and electrical shock. - Ensure that main power supply connection is made through a switch that disconnects all poles, with contact gap of at least 3mm (0.118"). - DO NOT modify the length of the power cord or use an extension cord.